calrissian/spark-jetty-server/README.md

 3. Once the webserver is up and running, navigate to ```http://localhost:8080/test``` and watch the result of a quick job.

+## Other thoughts

+Perhaps the Spark documentation could better help users understand what's really going on behind the scenes with the classpaths of the various components involved (executor, master, driver, etc...).
+In this example, a SparkContext is instantiated by Spring's ApplicationContext at the deployment of the web application.
+This negotiates some resources ahead of time so that jobs can be run quickly without the overhead of having to negotiate those resources and fire up JVMs each time a job needs to be run.
+If this is not desired, it would be easy enough to have several different SparkContexts that run within the various different web application scopes (request, session, etc...).

-Hopefully this will open up new doors for implementing different use-cases for Spark.
+Hopefully this will open up new doors for implementing different real-time query and data manipulation use-cases for Spark.